lorenlugosch/conditional-computation-using-surprisal/README.md

 # conditional-computation-using-surprisal

-This repo contains the experiment code for our paper "Surprisal-Triggered Conditional Computation with Neural Networks".
+This repo contains the experiment code for our paper, "Surprisal-Triggered Conditional Computation with Neural Networks".

 ## Requirements